Danel

+Danel's patron god was Rpʼu, who sits and judges with Hadad and Astarte.
+This god was likely considered to be the equivalent of El.

 Tale of Aqhat

-The text in Corpus Tablettes Alphabétiques [CTA] 17–19 is often referred to as the Epic of Aqhat.
+The text in Corpus Tablettes Alphabétiques [CTA] 17–19 is often referred to as the Tale of Aqhat.
 Danel was depicted as "judging the cause of the widow, adjudicating the case of the fatherless" in the city gate.
-He passed through trials: his son Aqhat was destroyed but apparently in the missing conclusion was revived or replaced by Danel's patron god, Rp'u, who sits and judges with Hadad and Astarte and was likely considered to be the equivalent of El.
+He passed through trials: his son Aqhat was destroyed but apparently in the missing conclusion was revived or replaced by Danel's patron god, Rpʼu, who sits and judges with Hadad and Astarte and was likely considered to be the equivalent of El.

 The text was published and translated in 1936 by Charles Virolleaud and has been extensively analysed since then.

+The Rephaim

+The text of The Rephaim, a title given to the text by Mark S. Smith, also mentions Danel, who appears there and in the Tale of Aqhat as "a model figure in family matters of life and death".
+In these texts Danel is mentioned as one who invites the Rephaim, divine beings of the underworld, to a feast during the late summer fruit harvest, reminiscent of the biblical festival of booths.
+Danel's title in the text of Rephaim is "the man of Rapau", while Rapau is identified in another Ugaritic text as a god and king of Ashtaroth and Edrei, both cities related to Og the king of Bashan in the biblical account.

+Rpʼu might also be linked to Rephah, the Ephraimite clan.